KamilMoczydlowski/KamilMoczydlowski/README.md

 I am self-taught Frontend Developer with great ideas and plan to become Full Stack Developer.

-- :telescope: I'm currently looking for job as Frontend Developer

-- :cowboy_hat_face: It feels great when code is working as intended

-- :zap: In my freetime I'm searching for websites design inspirations

-- :mailbox: How to reach me: info@kmoczydlowski.pl

 ---

 ### :hammer_and_wrench: Languages and Tools :